veronicadeleonh/veronicadeleonh.github.io/content/projects/eyeem/index.md

 #### My role at EyeEm

-During my role at EyeEm, I collaborated with the Product team on platform maintenance, conducting research, prototyping, and testing solutions to deliver the best possible version for implementation.
+During my role at EyeEm, I was part of the Product Desgin team collaborating on platform maintenance, conducting research, desiging new features, prototyping, and testing solutions to deliver the best possible version for implementation.

 #### EyEem's Cart & Checkout Flow